-Other flaked stone tools, or probable tools, include 25 retouched flakes and 59 utilized/edgedamaged flakes.
-Three of the retouched flakes exhibit at least some bifacial retouch, the rest show only unifacial retouch.
-The 25 retouched flakes include 17 specimens made of Bayport chert (Figure 10, #2 and top row), (Figure 11, #1203), and (Figure 12, #1242), four examples of bedded Bayport chert (Figure 10, #340, 485), three examples made from either bedded Bayport or a pebble chert (Figure 10, #1012), and one specimen made from Kettle Point chert (Figure 10, #695).
-The utilized/edge-damaged flakes include 51 Bayport chert examples, two additional specimens made of a bedded Bayport chert, and six examples made of either bedded Bayport or a pebble chert.
+Other flaked stone tools, or probable tools, include five unifacially retouched flakes and nine utilized/edge-damaged flakes.
+The 5 retouched flakes include four specimens made of Bayport chert (Figure 9, #563, 598, 751, 726) and one endscraper made of either bedded Bayport or a pebble chert (Figure 9, #441).
+The utilized/edge-damaged flakes include seven Bayport chert examples, one example made of a pebble chert, and one unidentified chert flake that may be Kettle Point.

-In addition to the biface/bipolar core described above, 13 bipolar cores were recovered from the 2007 excavations at the Clunie site.
-The bipolar cores from Excavation Block A/D include 8 Bayport chert examples (Figure 13, #573, 629, 906) (Figure 7, #1390), three bedded Bayport chert examples (Figure 7, #1342), one example that is either bedded Bayport or a pebble chert (Figure 13, #486), and one Wyandotte chert example (Figure 13, #1053).
+Ten bipolar cores were recovered from the 2009 Block B excavations at the Clunie site.
+The bipolar cores from Excavation Block B include three Bayport chert examples (Figure 10, #336, 417, 549), two pebble chert examples (Figure 10, #613), and five examples that are either bedded Bayport or pebble chert (Figure 10, #640).